aliciasillers/HRP-Pipeline/README.md

 2. Prepare data

-You will need a genome fasta file, a protein fasta file, and ideally an annotation file
+You will need a genome fasta file, a protein fasta file, and ideally an annotation file.
+I am using data from the following link: https://datadryad.org/stash/dataset/doi:10.25338/B8TP7G

-3. Protein Domain Search: interpro.sh
+3. Protein domain search: interpro.sh

 ```bash